Biochar application to soils

 For removal RCCs, there is no baseline from this module because it is assumed that there is no significant share of the project activity already occurring in business-as-usual.
 Therefore, the baseline for removal credits is zero and is omitted from calculations.

-According to the Riverse Procedures Manual, this assumption shall be re-assessed at a minimum every 3 years during the mandatory methodology revision process, and any changes to this assumption would be applied to existing projects.
+According to the Rainbow Procedures Manual, this assumption shall be re-assessed at a minimum every 3 years during the mandatory methodology revision process, and any changes to this assumption would be applied to existing projects.

 Note that baseline scenario carbon sequestration may be included for the project from the biomass feedstock module.